bologer/anycomment.io/readme.txt

 == Changelog ==

-= 0.0.50 – 25.08.2018 =
+= 0.0.50 – 27.08.2018 =

 **Enhancements**

-* News of plugin in the right sidebar inside console are dispaly per your blog language.
+* News of plugin in the right sidebar inside console are display per your blog language.
 For now English and Russian supported
 * Likes are now shown to guest users, however they do not have ability to like.
-Once likes, plugin will show alert about required to login, #108
+When likesd by guest, plugin will show alert about requirement to login, #108
-* Removed submenu form main menu, as now all of the submenus can be found from dashboard via tabs
+* Removed submenu form main menu in admin.
+Now all of the submenus can be found as tabs inside the dashboard
-* Settings tab in in admin are now split into specific configuration tabs: general, design, moderation & notifications
+* "Settings" tab in admin is now split into specific configuration tabs: General, Design, Moderation & Notifications
 * Now possible to specify #comments, #to-comments or #load-comments (e.g. https://yourwebsite.com/cool-post/#comments) to move users screen to comment section
-* Added subject to each type of email (sent to admin and to user as reply email)
+* Added proper subject to each type of email (e.g. sent to admin and to user as reply)
-* Added option to make video or image link as attachment, as well as option to make links in comment clickable or not, #87, #83
+* Added option to make video or image link as attachment, #87
+* Added option to make links in comment clickable or not, #83

 **Fixes:**

-* Fixed [Facebook guide](https://anycomment.io/en/api-facebook/) & other guides, added information regarding Callback URI, #102
+* Added [Facebook guide](https://anycomment.io/en/api-facebook/) details regarding "Status" & HTTPs requirement & fixed other guides, also added instruction on how and where to find "Callback URI", #102
 * Cosmetic style corrections (fixed height/alignment/decoration of button, make inline guest inputs 100%), #104
 * Fixed issue when link in news sidebar lead to 404 page,  #109
-* Plugin was not showing comment box until enable showing comment was on and at least one social was configured, not this logic is a bit different, as we allow guests, so now only required to enable option to show comment box, #112
+* Plugin was not showing comment box until option to show comment was enabled and at least one social was configured.
+Now this logic is a bit different (plugin allows guest users), so now only required to enable option to show comment box, #112
 * Some users were confused with dropdowns in the admin, as they did not have any visuals, such as triangle to see that there is a list of options
-* When load on scroll is enabled and user from email came to see the reply, he was not moved to the comment, #103
+* When load on scroll is enabled and user comes from email his screen was not moved directly to the comment, #103
 * When user was logged in via social network, he was redirected back to the top of the post.
-Now he is being moved to comments section
+Now he is being moved to comment section
-* Fixed issue with `trim()` warning near avatars in Dashboard & Comments page in admin
+* Fixed issue with `trim()` warning (only some users experienced such problem) near avatars in Dashboard & Comments page in admin
 * Fixed issue when emails about comment reply were not send to guest users (as it was not planned to have guest form).
 Now we have, so should support it
 * Fixed dark theme CSS styles as after recent update of styles they got broken